A Eulogy For Bob Baileypermalink categories: eulogies originally posted: 2017-08-13 15:51:45

 At this point in our story we're nearing the end of 1956, and radio was already well into its decline.
 As television audiences grew and grew, radio audiences shrank and shrank.
 This meant radio advertising dollars shrank, which meant that the radio business as a whole shrank.
 As Jack Johnstone put it in a 1952 interview, when he was hiring for radio shows in the early 1940s, he could offer big stars $5000 or more per week.
 By 1952 pay was down to $1000 a week or less.

 (We actually know what Bob Bailey was paid for his work on the 1955 season; for a standard five-part episode, he got $300.
 That's a respectable $2700 per week in today's money.
 And consider: that's only a single day's work.
-Yours Truly, Johnny Dollar was generally recorded on Sundays, as Jack Johnstone discovered it was easier to schedule the supporting actors—they were usually free.)
+Yours Truly, Johnny Dollar was generally recorded on Sundays, as Jack Johnstone discovered it was easier to schedule the supporting actors—they were usually available.)

 Each Yours Truly, Johnny Dollar story had a title announced on the air.
 After the first year the titles settled into a familiar pattern: each week Johnny would recount his investigation of "The _____ Matter".
 Some examples include "The Forbes Matter", "The Indestructable Mike Matter", and "The Laughing Matter".
 The final episode to be recorded in Hollywood was titled "The Empty Threat Matter".
 Many folks, including myself, interpret that as a sort of inside joke, Jack Johnstone thumbing his nose at CBS corporate headquarters, daring them to follow through with it.